Joeystaten11/CSC301Fall2018/Unit4/Unit4.5Notes.md

       GROUP BY countrycode -- don't end subquery with a ;
     ) AS innerTable
 ```
+Couldn't this be done with a count, ORDER BY, and LIMIT?

 #### 4.5.1.2 Correlated subqueries
 Correlated subqueries are a little harder.
 These are when the columns inside the subquery are also in the outside query.